ApianbelleDev/FenneRand/README.md

 # About
-EZRand is a simple random number generator written in rust.
+FenneRand is a simple random number generator written in rust.
 I created this as a fun project, and this has literally *no* point in existing, but is here if you want to mess around with it